Waterworld visitors report nausea and eye irritations

 "They have been checked over by paramedics and my son was asked if he wanted to go to hospital.

+"I was very concerned, I left work straight away in case I needed to get to Stoke," he said.
 "They're OK though, they're on their way home."

 Staffordshire Police said a portion of Festival Way had been closed to allow for emergency access.